RavindraAkkole17/SmartParking/README.md

 # Smart Parking System 🚗

 ## Project Description
 This project detects empty parking slots using image processing.
-If an obstacle is detected inside the parking slot coordinates, it is marked as occupied otherwise it is marked as empty or if user reserved for perticular day it shows as reserved and not able to book that slot to anyone again.
+If an obstacle is detected inside the parking slot coordinates, it is marked as **Occupied**.
+Otherwise it is marked as **Empty**.
+If a user reserves a slot for a particular day, it will show as **Reserved** and cannot be booked again.

 ## Technologies Used
 - YOLO